 Brass Lantern Inn, Nantucket

 Brass Lantern Inn is a quaint bed and breakfast in Nantucket.
 Their pet policy welcomes one dog up to 65lbs in select rooms for an additional $25 a night.
-You can book online and indicate you will be bringing a pet, and the inn’s owner will reach out to confirm your dog’s weight, size, and breed.
+You can book online and indicate you will be bringing a pet.
+The inn’s owner will reach out to confirm your dog’s weight, size, and breed.
 The inn provides a dog bed, bowls, and even a gated dog run alongside the property.
 Note, however, that the walls are thin and the dog-friendly rooms are all in the same wing of the house.
-So if your dog is like mine and whines or barks when he hears other dogs, it may not be the best choice.
+It may not be the best choice if your dog is like mine and whines or barks when he hears other dogs.

 Summercamp in Oak Bluffs is the ultimate dog friendly seaside escape in Martha’s Vineyard.
 Like other Lark Properties, their dog policy allows dogs under 70lbs for an added fee of $50 per dog per day.
 They have two dog-friendly king rooms that are located on the ground floor with private exterior entrances.
-Please be sure to let us know when making your reservation if you will be accompanied by your canine friend and they will happily provide a dog bed, bowl, and a welcome toy.
-Be aware that dogs are the only pets allowed, they must never be left in a guest room alone, and are permitted only on the porches and exterior common areas of the hotel, and only while on a leash.
+Note your dog friendly room request when making your reservation, and they will happily provide a dog bed, bowl, and welcome toy.
+Be aware that dogs are the only pets allowed and must never be left in a guest room alone.
+They are permitted only on leash on the porches and exterior common areas of the hotel.

 Set amidst the adorable gingerbread cottages for which Oak Bluffs is famous, Summercamp is a renovated former 1879 Methodist camp.
-Today, the hotel’s chic decor plays on the nostalgia of childhood sleep away camps, with a canteen, scavenger hunts, ping pong tables, and a camp-store.
-At the end of a fun day exploring Martha’s Vineyard, you’ll be content to relax in a rocking chair with your dog on the hotel’s expansive wraparound verandah and enjoy views of the sun setting over the harbor.
+Today, the hotel’s chic decor plays on the nostalgia of childhood sleep away camps.
+Playful details include a canteen, scavenger hunts, ping pong tables, and a camp-store.
+End a fun day exploring Martha’s Vineyard on the hotel’s expansive wraparound verandah.
+Relax in a rocking chair with your dog and enjoy views of the sun setting over the harbor.

 Have a recommendation for a dog friendly hotel not on this list?
 Leave a suggestion in the comments below!